neow3j/neow3j-examples-java/README.md

 # Neow3j Examples

-This git repo contains a Java project with some examples on how to use Neow3j.
+This git repo contains a Java project with some examples on how to use [neow3j](https://github.com/neow3j/neow3j).

 ## Requirements

 * Java 1.8

-## Fetch the Project
+## Clone the Project

 ```
 $ git clone https://github.com/neow3j/neow3j-examples.git